hashicorp/packer-plugin-vmware/.web-docs/components/builder/iso/README.md

 <!-- Code generated from the comments of the VMXConfig struct in builder/vmware/common/vmx_config.go; DO NOT EDIT MANUALLY -->

-- `vmx_data` (map[string]string) - Arbitrary key/values to enter
+- `vmx_data` (map[string]string) - Key-value pairs that will be inserted into the virtual machine `.vmx` file **before** the virtual machine is started.
+This is useful for setting advanced properties that are not supported by the plugin.

-  into the virtual machine VMX file.
-This is for advanced users who want to set properties that aren't yet supported by the builder.
+  ~> **Note**: This option is intended for advanced users who understand the ramifications of making changes to the `.vmx` file.
+This option is not necessary for most users.

-- `vmx_data_post` (map[string]string) - Identical to vmx_data,
+- `vmx_data_post` (map[string]string) - Key-value pairs that will be inserted into the virtual machine `.vmx` file **after** the virtual machine is started.
+This is useful for setting advanced properties that are not supported by the plugin.

-  except that it is run after the virtual machine is shutdown, and before the virtual machine is exported.
+  ~> **Note**: This option is intended for advanced users who understand the ramifications of making changes to the `.vmx` file.
+This option is not necessary for most users.

-- `vmx_remove_ethernet_interfaces` (bool) - Remove all ethernet interfaces
+- `vmx_remove_ethernet_interfaces` (bool) - Remove all network adapters from virtual machine `.vmx` file after the virtual machine build is complete.
+Defaults to `false`.

-  from the VMX file after building.
-This is for advanced users who understand the ramifications, but is useful for building Vagrant boxes since Vagrant will create ethernet interfaces when provisioning a box.
-Defaults to false.
+  ~> **Note**: This option is useful when building Vagrant boxes since Vagrant will create interfaces when provisioning a box.

-- `display_name` (string) - The name that will appear in your vSphere client, and will be used for the vmx basename.
-This will override the "displayname" value in your vmx file.
-It will also override the "displayname" if you have set it in the "vmx_data" Packer option.
-This option is useful if you are chaining vmx builds and want to make sure that the display name of each step in the chain is unique.
+- `display_name` (string) - The inventory display name for the virtual machine.
+If set, the value provided will override any value set in the `vmx_data` option or in the `.vmx` file.
+This option is useful if you are chaining builds and want to ensure that the display name of each step in the chain is unique.

 <!-- End of code generated from the comments of the VMXConfig struct in builder/vmware/common/vmx_config.go; -->